Charles Waggoner – Colorado Robin Hood

 Charles "Black Bart" Boles

-Charles “Black Bart” Bolton
+Charles “Black Bart” Bolton.

 Charles Bolton, a.k.a.
-Black Bart, California stagecoach robber par excellence, avoided robbing passengers, focusing exclusively on the US Mail and the Wells Fargo express boxes.
+Black Bart, California stagecoach robber par excellence, avoided robbing passengers, focusing exclusively on the U.S. Mail and the Wells Fargo express boxes.
 And he was scrupulously polite, especially to ladies.
 But he seems to have employed his proceeds entirely in bankrolling his alternate lifestyle as a San Francisco gentleman, even to the point of depriving his struggling and abandoned family.

 Butch Cassidy comes a little closer.
-Like Jesse James, he robbed banks and railroads, but, unlike James, was generous with the proceeds of his crimes.
-In a characteristic incident, his Wild Bunch, in a celebratory mood, shot up Jack Ryan’s Bull Dog Saloon in Baggs, Wyoming, putting 25 bullet holes in the bar….and then paid the owner for the damages at the princely rate of one silver dollar per hole.
+Like Jesse James, he robbed banks and railroads, but, unlike James, he was generous with the proceeds of his crimes.
+In a characteristic incident, his Wild Bunch, in a celebratory mood, shot up Jack Ryan’s Bull Dog Saloon in Baggs, Wyoming, putting 25 bullet holes in the bar… and then paid the owner for the damages at the princely rate of one silver dollar per hole.
 While this sort of behavior made him popular with the locals – despite the damage – it doesn’t exactly rise to the level of robbing the rich for the benefit of the poor.

 Telluride, Colorado after the turn of the 20th Century.